jWatsonDev/100-days-of-code/log.md

 **Today's Progress**: Completed ionic project for iOS deployment (very simple app) and started pipeline process (Azure DevOps).

-**Thoughts:** Again, I think I may buy a back.
-I may toggle more to more of an IaC approach until I have Mac or path iOS path forward.
+**Thoughts:** Again, I think I'll likely buy a Mac SOON.
+I may toggle to more of an IaC approach until I have a Mac or clear iOS path forward.

 **Link to work:** [Never Give Up](https://github.com/jWatsonDev/never-give-up)